C2SM-RCM/CCLM2CMOR/README.rst

 Finally, in case of the batch processing, the extracted archives are deleted and the logs of the different years concatenated.

+**Examples:**

+Testing program in the login shell by processing the year 2005:

+``ksh master_post.sh --no_batch -s 2005 -e 2005``

+Submit job for several years and overwrite output if already existent:

+``sbatch master_post.sh -s 2005 -e 2030 -O``

+Only run the second script, when first part was already carried out (e.g. by using the CCLM starter package):

+``sbatch master_post.sh -s 2005 -e 2030 -O --second``

 Second step
 -----------